crawl3r/redirectplz/README.md

 ```
 cat urls.txt | ./redirectplz -p payloads.txt -q
 ```

+## Thanks
+Big thanks to Hakluke, I used Hakrawler's (https://github.com/hakluke/hakrawler) concurrency and picked at the concurrency/goroutine code to patch mine.
+Thanks LeonMugen (https://github.com/Leonmugen/ORtester) for the payload list.

 ## License
 I'm just a simple skid.
 Licensing isn't a big issue to me, I post things that I find helpful online in the hope that others can: